Connect with us

 The Rolling Fork courthouse flies a flag of encouragement for its residents, Thursday, Aug.
 10, 2023.
 Credit: Vickie D. King/Mississippi Today

-“I’m to get people to understand that you got an almost EF-5 tornado that tore up 85% of the city,” said City Alderman Undray Williams. “(Residents) think it should back in six months, eight months.
+“I’m trying to get people to understand that you got an almost EF-5 tornado that tore up 85% of the city,” said City Alderman Undray Williams. “(Residents) think it should come back in six months, eight months.
 Ain’t no way, that’s not going to happen.
 It might be two, three, four, five years before you get back to some normalcy.”

-He added that, amid organizing the city’s rebuilding effort, city officials are dealing with their own issues: three of the city’s board members, himself, lost their homes in the tornado.
-Williams, who inherited his home from his about five years ago, was trapped in the rubble of his house until being rescued, as he told Reuters in March.
+He added that, amid organizing the city’s rebuilding effort, city officials are dealing with their own issues: three of the city’s board members, including himself, lost their homes in the tornado.
+Williams, who inherited his home from his family about five years ago, was trapped in the rubble of his house until being rescued, as he told Reuters in March.
 Since then, he and hundreds of other survivors across the state who lost their homes have been moving from hotel to hotel.

 In the week after the March tornados that also struck Carroll, Humphreys and Monroe counties, there were about 900 survivors staying in shelters, including at least 300 from Rolling Fork, according to the Red Cross.
 Now, those numbers have fallen to around 260 total, including 65 from Rolling Fork, and since March the Red Cross has moved them into hotels across north Mississippi.
 The nonprofit told Mississippi Today that its case workers are working with each of those survivors to find long-term housing solutions.